CSFoundationsMain/MRCTE/ProjectSpecs.md

      - Select your own colors / color palette
      - Select your own font(s)
      - Update your Projects page to include project cards for all FOUR of your projects to this point.
-     - Structure and style the "About Me" page in a creative and professional manner.
+     - Structure and style the "About Me" page in a creative and professional manner.  ["How to write an About Me Page in your online portfolio"](https://www.makeuseof.com/how-to-write-about-me-page-online-portfolio/)
      - Your images and pdf files  should be stored in the "assets" folder.
 The Aladdin image from the walk-through is here simply to establish the folder and is NOT to be used in this project.
      - Adhere to any and all copyright concerns
      - Add one HTML or CSS feature that we have yet to use in our projects to date.